kdmukai/gdax_bot/README.md

 #### Try a basic test run
-Run against the GDAX sandbox by including the ```-sandbox``` flag.
+Run against the Coinbase Pro sandbox by including the ```-sandbox``` flag.
 Remember that the sandbox is just test data.
 The sandbox only supports BTC trading.

-Activate your virtualenv and try a basic $100 USD BTC buy:
+Activate your virtualenv and try a basic buy of $100 USD worth of BTC:
 ```
-python gdax_bot.py -crypto BTC -fiat_amount 100.00 -sandbox -c ../settings-local.conf
+python gdax_bot.py BTC-USD BUY 100 USD -sandbox -c ../settings-local.conf
 ```

 Check the sandbox UI and you'll see your limit order listed.
 Unfortunately your order probably won't fill unless there's other activity in the sandbox.